jxliagui/DS340W/README.md

 #### **Scripts for model**, they are here: **DS340W/project/src/models**

-(Note here that GitHub will be arranged in alphabetical order, the following list is in the order we ran)
+(Note here that GitHub will be arranged in alphabetical order, the following list is in the order we test them)

 -   **Random_Forest_Model.ipynb** includes